 GRANT O'BRIEN is a conductor, composer, and producer of music and musical productions.
-During his studies at the Eastman School of Music, he worked extensively with conductors Dr. Oliver Hagen, Dr. Mark Scatterday, Professor Brad Lubman in addition to the Emmy Award winning Mark Watters.
-Currently, Grant is studying orchestral conducting with Neil Varon at the Eastman School of Music.
+Currently, Grant is appointed as the Music Director of the Jacksonville Symphony Youth Orchestras and is in his 4th year as Artistic Director of Empire Film and Media Ensemble.
+During his studies at the Eastman School of Music, he worked extensively with conductors Professor Neil Varon, Dr. Oliver Hagen, Dr. Mark Scatterday, Professor Brad Lubman in addition to the Emmy Award winning Mark Watters.
 As a classically trained artist with a devotion to popular AND contemporary music, Grant continues to display himself as a versatile musician and an inventive concert producer.

 Having studied tuba during his undergrad, Grant has performed with many ensembles including the East End Brass Band and the Eastman Philharmonia.
 He has toured with the Eastman Wind Ensemble after appearing on their recording of Jeff Tyzik’s Images and premiered Andre Previn's Music for Wind Orchestra (No Strings Attached).
 In January 2018 he performed Daugherty’s solo for tuba, Reflections on the Mississippi, with the Eastman Wind Orchestra led by Professor Mark Scatterday

-Grant has conducted many ensembles in the Rochester area including the Syracuse Society for New Music, Upstate Brass Band, Eastman Tuba Mirum, MO Ensemble and Empire Film and Media Ensemble.
+Grant has conducted many ensembles in the Rochester area including the Syracuse Society for New Music, New Horizons String and Full Orchestra, Upstate Brass Band, Eastman Tuba Mirum, MO Ensemble and Empire Film and Media Ensemble.
 He has also conducted in countless degree recitals at the Eastman School of Music in addition to several recording sessions with ensembles ranging from octet to a 50-piece orchestra.
 Most notably, Grant has conducted recording sessions for the award winning web-series, “Star Trek Continues” and film, “Aquarium” by Stephanie Maxwell.

 Grant loves getting involved in every facet of a project from conception to execution.
 This means: